 The goal of Make Music Miami is for every resident of Miami-Dade County to enjoy a performance or music-making opportunity on June 21st.
 There are two primary ways to join the festivities: as a Performer or as a Venue by hosting performances.
 Can you be both a Performer and a Venue?
 Yes you can!
 Click the button below to access our online matchmaking system and create a Performer or Venue profile (or both!).
-Once registered, you’ll be able to search for venues to perform at or for Performers to activate your Venue.
+Once registered, you’ll be able to search for venues to perform at or for Performers to activate your Venue as well as list a URL for your streamed performance or activity.
 Follow the step-by-step process – it’s super simple!

 What is Make Music Miami (MMM)?